voideditor/void/CONTRIBUTING.md

 ### a.
 Building on a Mac

-To build on a Mac, first make sure you've built the extension by following the steps in the section above.
+To build on a Mac, first make sure you've built the extension (follow the steps in the above section on Building the Extension).
 Then, close out of `void/extensions/void` and open `void/` in VSCode.
 Also make sure you have Python and XCode installed on your system (you probably do by default).

 1. Install all dependencies.